SAP-samples/ui5-typescript-walkthrough/steps/03/README.md

 ### UI5 Tooling

-As we now use the `sap.m` library with our app, we need to add the dependency to this library our UI5 Tooling setup.
+As we now use the `sap.m` library with our app, we need to add the dependency to this library to our UI5 Tooling setup.

 We open a terminal in the root folder of our app and exectue the following command: